jwjohnson314/neural-style/README.md

 * --content_weight: weight on content image, default is 0.001
 * --style_weight: weight on style image, default is 3.0
 * --total_variation_weight, default is 0.001
+* --style_layers: layers to use to extract style features.
+Defaults to blocki_conv1 for i=1,...,5.

 ## Improving the Quality of the Generated Images
 Fork the repo and try incorporating the results in [this paper!](https://arxiv.org/abs/1611.07865).